wendychou2023/Big-Data-Systems-Akka/README.md

 # ddm-akka
-Akka example and homework code for the "Big Data Systems" lecture.
+Akka example and homework code for the "Big Data Systems" lecture forked from Prof. Thorsten's project.
-Details of solution is mentioned in file Solution.pptx
+Details of our solution is mentioned in file Solution.pptx

 ## Requirements
 - Java 9 >=